GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/descriptors.rst

 Descriptors
 ***********

-The descriptors are just regular methods that translate metadata from the raw storage (eg. cards from FITS headers) to values useful for the user, potentially doing some processing in between.
+Descriptors are just regular methods that translate metadata from the raw storage (eg. cards from FITS headers) to values useful for the user, potentially doing some processing in between.
 They exist to: